Preparing for the cost of health care in retirement

 If you plan to retire at age 65 or later

-Keep in mind that changes to Medicare are likely on the horizon.
-Still, looking at your Medicare plan options now, and estimating your monthly costs, is a smart move.
-Once you have that ballpark number, speak with your financial professional about retirement planning options that could help support that expense.
+Keep in mind that Medicare may continue to change in the years ahead.
+However, it can still be a good idea to explore your Medicare plan options and estimate your monthly costs now.
+Once you have that ballpark number, speak with your financial professional about retirement planning options that could help support those expenses.

 If you plan to retire before 65

-If you're giving up the 9-to-5 grind before your 65th birthday, you'll need to get coverage until you become Medicare eligible.
-Some employers allow you to stay on your current insurance plan after you stop working, while others offer health insurance for their retirees.
+If you're giving up the 9-to-5 grind before your 65th birthday, you may want to get coverage until you become Medicare eligible.
+Some employers may allow you to stay on your current insurance plan after you stop working for a certain cost, while others offer health insurance for their retirees.
 Talk to your HR department now about your future coverage options and what your financial contribution would be for each.
-If your employer doesn't offer additional insurance, you'll need to buy it on the health care exchange.
+If your employer doesn't offer additional insurance, you'll need to buy it on the health care exchange if you want coverage in the interim.
+Additionally, if you have a spouse who's still working, you may be eligible for health insurance through his or her plan.

-If you and your spouse jointly make under a certain amount per year, you could quality for a subsidy, lower out-of-pocket costs, or even Medicaid.
-Those numbers also vary by state, but you can determine your eligibility on healthcare.gov/lower-costs/qualifying-for-lower-costs.
+If you and your spouse jointly make under a certain amount per year, you could quality for a subsidy, lower out-of-pocket costs or even Medicaid.
+Those numbers also vary by state, but you can determine your eligibility and find out how to estimate income before you apply.

-So if you could live off of the money in your savings, and keep your income on your tax return under that threshold, you could be eligible for subsidies and lower out-of-pocket health care costs.
+Keep in mind, your income, household size and family status are factors used to determine your eligibility for assistance, not your total assets.
+If you could live off of the money in your savings, and keep your income on your tax return under that threshold, you could be eligible for subsidies and lower out-of-pocket health care costs.
 That might mean directing your savings efforts now into a non-retirement account to pay for your living expenses in the pre-Medicare years.
-You should weigh the pros and cons of this approach with your financial professional to determine whether this would be the best move for you.
+You should weigh the pros and cons of this approach with your financial professional, legal counsel or tax professional to determine whether this would be the best move for you.